drogue-iot/burrboard/firmware/README.md

 # burrboard firmware

 This is the firmware for the burrboard application.
+This works with both the nRF feather sense, the nRF feather express, and the nRF52840 DK.

 ## Prerequisites